 Please include endnotes instead of footnotes.
 Each author should provide complete citations to support every fact, opinion, statement, and quote that is not an original idea.
 Endnotes provides sufficient background for the reader and validation for the Brief’s Article Editors.
 The Brief uses Blue Book: A Uniform System of Citation, 20th Edition for citation formatting.

 The Human Rights Brief accepts applications from 1L, 2L, 3L, and LLM students at the beginning of every fall semester.
 Application packets will be posted on this website closer to the application deadline.

-Each Spring, the Human Rights Brief hosts a spring symposium open to the Washington D.C. human rights community.
-These day-long conferences feature renowned experts on a variety of human rights topics, such as disability rights, immigration, gender, and conditions of confinement, among others.
+Each Spring, the Human Rights Brief hosts a spring symposium open to the Washington D.C. and global human rights community.
+These conferences feature renowned experts on a variety of human rights topics, such as disability rights, immigration, gender, and conditions of confinement, among others.
 Previous symposia have seen more than a 100 attendees representing dozens of NGOs and government agencies from across the country.